 In the past five years the global online environmental reporting platform CDP has seen a sizeable increase in companies setting targets and taking steps to neutralise their impacts on climate change.
 However, the definitions of terms such as carbon neutrality, climate neutrality and net-zero are ill defined, and frequently used interchangeably or misunderstood.

 It’s important therefore to clarify the definitions of these terms:

-Net zero carbon dioxide (CO2) emissions are achieved when anthropogenic (human generated) CO2 emissions are matched globally by anthropogenic CO2 removals over a specified period.
-Net zero CO2 emissions are also referred to as carbon neutrality; In this definition, only carbon dioxide emissions are considered.4
+Net zero carbon dioxide (CO2) emissions are achieved when anthropogenic CO2 emissions are matched globally by anthropogenic CO2 removals over a specified period.
+Net zero CO2 emissions are also referred to as carbon neutrality; In this definition, only carbon dioxide emissions are considered.

 Net zero emissions are achieved when anthropogenic emissions of all the key greenhouse gases into the atmosphere are matched globally by anthropogenic removals of the same amount over a specified period.
-Where multiple greenhouse gases are involved, the quantification of net zero emissions depends on the climate metric chosen to compare emissions of different gases (such as global warming potential), as well as the chosen time horizon.4
+Where multiple greenhouse gases are involved, the quantification of net zero emissions depends on the climate metric chosen to compare emissions of different gases (such as global warming potential, global temperature change potential, and others, as well as the chosen time horizon)

 Climate neutrality - Climate system is considered.